-- not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or as typical behaviour for young people. - challenging behaviour (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia and flicking bras and lifting skirts.
-Dismissing or tolerating such behaviours risks normalising them; and

-- understanding that all the above can be driven by wider societal factors beyond the school, such as everyday sexist stereotypes and everyday sexist language.
-Ensuring we have a whole school approach (especially preventative education). - We will always make referrals as appropriate and ensure staff are trained and informed of our approaches to this matter.
+- not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "young people being young people". - challenging behaviour (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia and flicking bras and lifting skirts.
+Dismissing or tolerating such behaviours risks normalising them; and - understanding that all the above can be driven by wider societal factors beyond the school/college and college, such as everyday sexist stereotypes and everyday sexist language.
+Ensuring we have a whole school/college/college approach (especially preventative education). - We will always make referrals as appropriate and ensure are staff are trained and informed of our approaches to this matter.